survivant/quarkus-quickstarts/security-openid-connect-multi-tenancy-quickstart/README.md

 # Supporting Multi-Tenancy in OpenID Connect Applications

 This guide demonstrates how your OpenID Connect application can support multi-tenancy so that you can serve multiple tenants from a single application.
-Tenants can be distinct realms or security domains within a same OpenID Provider or even distinct OpenID Providers.
+Tenants can be distinct realms or security domains within the same OpenID Provider or even distinct OpenID Providers.

-When serving multiple customers from a same application (e.g.: SaaS), each customer is a tenant.
-By enabling multi-tenancy support to your applications you are allowed to also support distinct authentication policies for each tenant even though if that means authenticating against different OpenID Providers, such as Keycloak and Google.
+When serving multiple customers from the same application (e.g.: SaaS), each customer is a tenant.
+By enabling multi-tenancy support to your applications, you can also support distinct authentication policies for each tenant even if that means authenticating against different OpenID Providers, such as Keycloak and Google.

 ## Requirements